 Does everyone make a baby registry?

-Not everyone chooses to make a baby registry, but it is a popular option for many new parents.
+Not everyone chooses to make a baby registry, but it is a popular option for many new parents, even for those having second or third babies.
 Some people prefer to keep things simple and buy what they need as they go along, while others find it helpful to have a list of items to reference and for others to purchase as gifts.
 Additionally, some families may have specific cultural or traditional practices that make a registry unnecessary.
 Ultimately, whether or not to create a baby registry is a personal choice, and there is no right or wrong answer.

 Is it selfish to make a baby registry?